Official websites use .gov

 Absentee

-Absentee Ballots may be requested until October 25 and must be returned to your county elections office by 8:00 p.m. on Election Day, November 5.
+Your county elections office must receive your absentee ballot by 8:00 p.m. on Election Day, November 5.

 VOTE